Long Melford railway station

 Long Melford railway station is a disused station that served the village of Long Melford in Suffolk, England.
 It opened in 1865 as "Melford" and was renamed "Long Melford" in 1884.
-The station was on the Stour Valley Railway between Sudbury and Cambridge, operated by the Eastern Counties Railway, as well as a branch line between Sudbury and Bury St Edmunds.
+The station was on the Stour Valley Railway between Sudbury and Cambridge, operated by the Eastern Counties Railway, as well as a branch line between Long Melford and Bury St Edmunds.
 Services over the latter route ended in 1961 and the station and Stour Valley line closed in 1967 as part of the Beeching cuts.
 The station building is now a private residence.

 A proposal to extend services by building a light railway between Long Melford and Hadleigh was reported in the Haverhill Echo on 10 March 1900, but was never built.